hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 #### Installation

-There are two choices to install Hazelcast Management Center.
-Either you will deploy `mancenter`-*version*`.war` application into your Java application server / container or start Hazelcast Management Center directly from command line then tell Hazelcast nodes to talk to that web application.
+There are two options for installing Hazelcast Management Center.
+You can either deploy `mancenter`-*version*`.war` application into your Java application server/container or start Hazelcast Management Center directly from the command line and then have the Hazelcast nodes communicate with that web application.
 That means, your Hazelcast nodes should know the URL of `mancenter` application before they start.